Adityagurung/the-football-pundits/README.md

 The raw data for this project comes from football statistics originally scraped from the [Transfermarkt](https://en.wikipedia.org/wiki/Transfermarkt) website.
 The dataset consists of multiple CSV files containing information on competitions, matches, clubs, players, player valuations, and appearances.
 It is automatically updated on a weekly basis.
 Each file includes attributes specific to an entity, along with unique IDs that allow the files to be joined together for analysis.

-We access this dataset through [Kaggle](https://www.kaggle.com/datasets/davidcariboo/player-scores), downloading it directly into the `data/` folder of our GitHub repository using the **Kaggle API**.
+Access this dataset through [Kaggle](https://www.kaggle.com/datasets/davidcariboo/player-scores), downloading it directly into the `data/` folder of our GitHub repository using the **Kaggle API**.
 For more details about the dataset, refer to [our instructions](./data/README.md) or visit the [Kaggle dataset page](https://www.kaggle.com/datasets/davidcariboo/player-scores).

 ## 🎯 [Objectives](#objectives)